 Training Time Available

 Sometimes, as discussed in this article about organising speed and strength training for American Football, athletes will only have so much time to develop different physical qualities.
-It is almost assured that unless you are a full time track and field athlete with no responsibilities decisions will need to be made about what biomotor quality needs emphasising.
-The explosive strength deficit is one tool which can help guide us in making a decision on where the athlete is best advised to focus their efforts but the athlete's available time is another.
-Assuming they are reasonably proficient in both running technique and weight lifting technique, it can be argued that strength is easier to develop than speed and that it should therefore be considered a greater priority other things held equal.
+It is almost assured that unless you are a full-time track and field athlete with no responsibilities, decisions will need to be made about what biomotor quality needs emphasising.
+The explosive strength deficit is one tool which can help guide us in deciding on where the athlete is best advised to focus their efforts but the athlete's available time is another.
+Assuming they are reasonably proficient in both running technique and weightlifting technique, it can be argued that strength is easier to develop than speed and that it should, therefore, be considered a greater priority.
 As there will be a transfer from strength gains to speed gains, especially for relatively underdeveloped athletes, then there is an argument to be made that strength gains are both easier to make, and less taxing on the CNS and muscular systems than sprint training can be.

 Type of Strength